Captivated by colors at the American Art Museum

 53. Romp in the play area and ride the Express Train at Tysons Corner Center.

-55. Make a trip out to Luray Caverns in the Shenandoah Valley to gawk at the spectacular display of stalagmites and stalactites.
+55. Make a trip out to Luray Caverns in the Shenandoah Valley to experience the spectacular display of stalagmites and stalactites.
 It really is breathtaking, and most kids will be thrilled by the idea of an underground adventure.

 56. Roll on down to the National Capitol Trolley Museum to see old streetcars and even take a ride on one.
 The museum is open on the weekends all year, and Thursdays and Fridays during select dates, so make sure it’s open before you go.